 Thursdays, 11:00 a.m. – 1:00 p.m.

-Explore this autumn with color!
+Explore spring with color!
 This class will meet, weather-permitting, at some of Cincinnati’s nearby parks, great resources for experiencing the colors of autumn directly!
 Students will experience the simple power and delicious complexity of color by honing our observational skills, and through our drawing practice, approaching our study of color by “tuning into” its psychological aspects, as well as aspects of color theory.
 Students will also explore color relationships, color-blending, how light and shadow affect color, and more.

 See below for materials list.